-Focus stacking requires several shots to be taken manually at different focal planes, from a nearby subject through to the furthest point in the distance.
+Focus stacking requires a number of shots to be taken manually at different focal planes, from a nearby subject through to the furthest point in the distance.

 Tip: Don't change any other camera settings for the shots to match up in editing - touch screen focus tools are great in this situation.